Olivia de Havilland's 'Feud' lawsuit against FX Networks thrown out

 “Books, films, plays, and television shows often portray real people,” the court said.
 “Whether a person portrayed in one of these expressive works is a world-renowned film star, ‘a living legend,’ or a person no one knows, she or he does not own history.”

 De Havilland was portrayed by Catherine Zeta-Jones in “Feud,” which starred Jessica Lange as Joan Crawford and Susan Sarandon as Bette Davis.
-The series explored the bad blood between Crawford and Davis in the later years of their life.
+The series explored the bad blood between Crawford and Davis in the later years of their lives.

-Don Howarth, a lawyer for de Havilland, did not immediately return a request for comment.
+Suzelle Smith, a lawyer for de Havilland, said in a statement the decision “does not properly balance the First Amendment with other important rights” and she would appeal.

-Murphy said in a statement that the ruling “gives all creators the breathing room necessary to continue to tell important historical stories inspired by true events.”
+Murphy said the ruling “gives all creators the breathing room necessary to continue to tell important historical stories inspired by true events.”

 In February Netflix Inc hired Murphy, known for the hit series “American Horror Story” and “Glee,” to create exclusive series and films as part of a five-year deal expected to be worth up to $300 million.